All Episodes

 They got nothing.

-It was the worst deal in history, but it did create an unprecedented alliance that has emerged, which is the U.S. Israel, the Jordanians, the Egyptians, the Saudis, the Emirates, now Bahrain.
+It was the worst deal in history, but it did create an unprecedented alliance that has emerged, which is the U.S., Israel, the Jordanians, the Egyptians, the Saudis, the Emirates, now Bahrain.

 And that is that they're all standing united against Iranian hegemony.

-And I do believe that you we're going to see more historic deals, assuming Donald Trump's still the president.
+And I do believe that we're going to see more historic deals, assuming Donald Trump's still the president.

-So anyway, we'll play the media downplaying yesterday's agreements, and then we'll compare how they went nuts over the Iranian deal.
+So anyway, we'll play the media downplaying yesterday's agreements, and then we'll compare how they went nuts over the Iranian deal that was the worst deal in history.

 Listen.

-Of course, on a week where we've seen the president really throw caution to the wind when it comes to these COVID 19 precautions, John.
+Of course, on a week where we've seen the president really throw caution to the wind when it comes to these COVID-19 precautions, John, we are seeing it amplified here once again on the South Fawn of the White House.

 Of course, there was no actual conflict, no war between these countries.